Azure/Industrial-IoT/docs/modules/module.md

 ## Server Discovery

-The supervisor provided services inside the OPC Twin module include OPC UA server discovery.
+The supervisor provides services inside the OPC Twin module which include OPC UA server discovery.
 If discovery is configured and enabled, the OPC Twin Module will send the results of a scan probe via the IoT Edge and IoT Hub telemetry path to the Onboarding agent.
 The agent processes the results and updates the Identities in the [OPC Registry](registry.md) and thus IoT Hub Device Registry.

 The discovery interface allows for **recurring** as well as **one-time** scans.